 Chardonnay, it is believed, originated from Burgundy, France where for centuries it was cultivated with an obsessive-like rigor by the Cistercian Monks.
 Today it is found wherever wine is produced.
 Chardonnay captivated American wine drinkers in the early 1950’s.
-In 1990 it surpassed Riesling as the most widely planted varietal in the state.
-Today, a quarter of the world’s Chardonnay plantings reside in California.
+In 1990 it surpassed riesling as the most widely planted variety in the state.
+Today, a quarter of the world’s chardonnay plantings reside in California.

-The early trend with California Chardonnay was to imitate Burgundy, but the varietal found broader commercial appeal by pushing the limits on ripeness and oak.
+The early trend with California chardonnay was to imitate Burgundy, but the variety found broader commercial appeal by pushing the limits on ripeness and oak.
 “Bigger is better” seemed to be the approach.
-A peak in Chardonnay’s popularity in the late 1980’s lead to a backlash by wine drinkers who took a strong disliking to its overblown, homogenous style.
+A peak in chardonnay’s popularity in the late 1980’s lead to a backlash by wine drinkers who took a strong disliking to its overblown, homogenous style.
 The “Anything But Chardonnay” (ABC) camp emerged.
 As America’s thirst for this variety grew boundlessly, so too did the ABC camp’s capacity for its disdain.
 Chardonnay became the brunt of jokes.
 The poster child of passé.

 • Farming it in tougher soils and in very marginal climates